Universal Translation Services

 Increasing Video Usage

 It may not come as a surprise to you, but the use of online video is increasing.
-Today, more videos are uploaded to the Internet in a month than television has produced in the last thirty years.
+Today, more videos are uploaded to the Internet monthly than television has produced in the last thirty years.
 With the massive proliferation of online video content, it’s become more critical to make it accessible.
 In addition to the abundant video stream on the web, people can’t get enough of it.
-The Nielsen survey found that adults in the US spend more than 11 hours a day connecting to media and that 6 of those hours are spent watching the video.
-In 2017, online video accounted for 74% of all internet traffic, and by 2018, this number is estimated to rise to 80%.
-To get an insight into social media videos, more than 500 million people watch Facebook videos daily.
+The Nielsen survey found that adults in the US spend more than 11 hours a day connecting to media, and 6 hours are spent watching the video.
+In 2017, online video accounted for 74% of all internet traffic; by 2018, this number is estimated to rise to 80%.
+More than 500 million people watch Facebook videos daily to get an insight into social media videos.
 It is clear that video is not going anywhere and will only grow.

 Due to the popularity of video, more organizations and companies are turning to it in their marketing efforts.
-A video can increase SEO and brand awareness, and subtitles improve its ability to do so.
+A video can increase SEO and brand awareness, and subtitles improve its ability.
 On Facebook, 85% of videos are watched without sound.
-Captions are a critical part of video accessibility, as they make video accessible to deaf and hard-of-hearing individuals.
+Captions are critical to video accessibility, making it accessible to deaf and hard-of-hearing individuals.
 Overall, 41% of videos are incomprehensible without audio or subtitles, and 80% of viewers react negatively to auto-play videos with audio.

-As video usage increases, organizations and video creators need to be aware that captioning, while initially created for hearing loss, is beneficial to everyone.
+As video usage increases, organizations and video creators need to be aware that captioning, while initially created for hearing loss, benefits everyone.
 The importance of subtitles lies in their ability to make a video more accessible in many ways.
 It allows deaf and hard-of-hearing people to watch videos, helps people focus and remember information more efficiently, and allows people to watch it in sound-sensitive environments.

 russian language subtitling